 Inductee: Del Shannon (vocals, guitar; born December 30, 1934; died February 8, 1990)

-Shannon followed “Runaway” with pop-rockers like “Hats Off to Larry” (Number Five), “Little Town Flirt” (which influenced Britain’s Merseybeat bands) and inspired covers of “Handy Man” and “Do You Wanna Dance.”
-He also rates a footnote in Beatles history by virtue of having cut “From Me To You” in 1963.
-This made him the first American artist to record and chart a Lennon-McCartney tune in the U.S. Shannon’s version of “From Me to You” reached #77 in Billboard in the summer of 1963 – fully half a year before the Beatles’ own American chart debut with “I Want to Hold Your Hand.”
-Shannon learned the song while touring England with the Beatles.
-In a reversal of that formula, the British pop duo Peter and Gordon scored a Top Ten hit with Shannon’s “I Go to Pieces,” which they learned from him while touring Australia in early 1965.
+Shannon followed “Runaway” with pop-rockers like “Hats Off to Larry,” which reached Number Five; “So Long Baby,“ which made it to Number 28; “Hey!
+Little Girl,” which hit Number 38, and “Little Town Flirt,” which went to Number 12 and influenced Britain’s Merseybeat bands.
+He also recorded inspired covers of “Handy Man” and “Do You Wanna Dance.”
+Shannon did his first tour of England in 1962, and he returned the following year.
+On that second trip, he met the Beatles and shared a bill with them at London’s Royal Albert Hall on April 18, 1963.
+Later that year, he recorded a cover of “From Me to You,” making him the first American artist to record and chart a Lennon-McCartney tune in the U.S. Shannon’s version of “From Me to You” reached Number 77 on the Billboard chart in the summer of 1963 – fully half a year before the Beatles’ own American chart debut with “I Want to Hold Your Hand.”
+Two years later, the British pop duo Peter and Gordon scored a Top 10 hit with Shannon’s “I Go to Pieces,” which they learned from him while touring Australia in early 1965.